 Angel Stadium Guide – Where to Park, Eat, and Get Cheap Tickets

 Angel Stadium of Anaheim underwent major renovations starting in 1996.
 The team underwent major renovations when they paid the big bucks for Pujols.
+Right now, the Angels have the most talented player in baseball.
 Finding value may be increasingly tough if the team continues to add payroll, because in the end, the fans pay the payroll.
 However, let's dive in and see what we can find.

 If you are going to go that route it is important to consider your exit strategy.
 One such strategy is to enter the lot via State College BLVD. and park in the front if possible.
 Typically you can be out of the lot in less than 10 minutes after a game.
 You really should not be afraid to drive to an Angels game as the ample parking makes it very driver friendly.

 Free parking near Angel Stadium can also be had around the stadium if you don't mind walking a little further.
 For me that is not a big deal, but if you have little kids or you don't like to walk more than 10 minutes to the stadium, I would do one of the first to options.

 The area across Orangewood Ave. has several side streets where free parking can be had.
 This is a more feasible option for a night game, but keep an eye out for any street signs or meters to make sure you are not parking illegally.

 Check Out the Residential Area Just Past Orangewood Ave for Free Parking

 A final parking option worth mentioning, and it is a pretty good one, is Parking Panda.
 This is a site where you can pay for parking ahead of time at various places, and have a reserved spot.
 It is nice because you know precisely where you are headed and you don't have the stress of searching around.

 Click the date you're planning to go below and see all the reserved parking options:

 No really, sorry guys.
 It's Just A Rock Pile - via Flickr user Ken Lund